FSharayri/Snake-Game/README.md

 ### 2. Snake
 __________________________
-the main character in the game that the player will control with the **Arrow Keys**(⬆️⬇️⬅️➡️) is the Snake doesn't stop moving, so the player has to keep directing it away from the walls and the Snake's tail
+the main character in the game that the player will control with the **Arrow Keys**(⬆️⬇️⬅️➡️) is the Snake doesn't stop moving, so the player has to keep directing it away from the Walls and the Snake's tail

 ![snake](./assets/readme/j.png)

 #### 3. Apple
 ________
 the main objective is for the player to reach the Apple and capture it with the Snake.
-A new Apple appears on the screen whenever one is eaten. the player then has to path towards the new one to gain a point
+A new Apple appears on the screen whenever one is eaten. the player then has to path towards the new one to capture it

 ![Apple](./assets/readme/apple.png)